Smartforce-Technologies-Inc/sfui/README.md

   }
   ```

-- Functions and/or callbacks fired by the component should be disabled for interaction on the table and add the action corresponding to it's prop definition:
+- Functions/callbacks triggered by the component actions should be disabled on the table and add the action corresponding to its prop definition:

   This could be done by following storybook [action's guideline](https://storybook.js.org/docs/react/essentials/actions#action-args).